circleconstantpi/archimedes/Python_Scripts/README.md

 Figure 4: Archimedes, Measurement of a Circle, geometrical model for one edge of the inner regular polygon
 <br/>

-Aryabhatta as well as Al Kashi, who is quoted in Bhaskara I, apparently knew the relationship to the iterative calculation of the side lengths of a regular polygon using recurrence.
-This relationship can be found in the known sources under the name Archimedes algorithm.
+Aryabhatta as well as Al Kashi, apparently knew the relationship to the iterative calculation of the side lengths of a regular polygon using recurrence.
+This relationship in conjunction with a realtionship to the outer plygon in form a an iterative formula can be found in the known sources under the name Archimedes algorithm:

 $s_{2n} = \sqrt{2 - \sqrt{ 4 - s_{n}^2}}$